SiriusBYT/Flashcord-Module-Template-old/README.md

 Please make sure that the ID of your module contains "FCM" so that it can be distinguised from regular themes.

 An image is required to be uploaded for the [Flashcord Module Store](https://sirio-network.com/flashcord/store), name it something simple like "banner" or "store image".

+#### ⚠️ Please refrain from sending Flashcord Modules for approval on the Replugged store, it's best not flooding their theme page with Flashcord.